griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ### Specifying the experimental design

-As mentioned above DESeq2 also needs to know the experimental design, that is which samples belong to which condition to test.
-The experimental design for the example dataset herein is quite simple as there are 6 samples with two conditions to compare (UHR vs HBR), as such we can just create the experimental design right within R. There is one important thing to note, DESeq2 does not check sample names, it expects that the column names in the counts matrix we created correspond exactly to the row names we specify in the experimental design.
+As mentioned above DESeq2 also needs to know the experimental design.
+In our experimental design this means which samples belong to which condition.
+The experimental design for the example dataset is quite simple as there are 6 samples with two conditions to compare (UHR vs HBR).
+We can create the experimental design right within R. There is one important thing to note, DESeq2 does not check sample names, it expects that the column names in the counts matrix we created correspond exactly to the row names we specify in the experimental design.

 ```R
 # construct a mapping of the meta data for our experiment (comparing UHR cell lines to HBR brain tissues)